Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Hardware-Requirements.md

 It does not mean that the whole thing should be designed fully around old hardware in mind.
 More memory can be used if required; for example, to display images.

+### About Esoteric & Experimental Platforms

+!!! info "Consoles, Embedded Systems, etc."

+!!! warning "Having a standard dynamically linked library is considered an essential requirement."

+Reloaded3 is a plugin based system. (i.e. Mods are Plugins)

+Without a standard/system library to link plugins to, R3 mods will be too large to efficiently run on super niche targets; such as embedded inside a GameCube game. (<1 MB RAM free)

+While I have no intention of targeting these platforms personally, the architecture will be nonetheless designed in a way that does not explicitly lock out such targets.

+Namely this boils down to:

+- Merging mods into a single compilation will be possible.
+    - This avoids wasting memory on multiple copies of the same common code.
+    - So user's mods may be compiled on the fly.
+    - But you may need to install a compilation toolchain in this crazy workflow.
+- Allowing loading code in custom formats.
+    - This is covered under [Custom Backends (Layer 0)][custom-backends].
+    - A custom backend could be used to load Position Independent Code (PIC) from a custom format.

+If anyone's crazy enough to try these sorts of experiments, let me know.

+I'd love to lend a hand in the unexpected.

 ### Misc Notes

 !!! note "It may be useful to allow mods to boot the server from within a game."